davidseitz/SichereDMZ/attacks/docs/LOKI_ATTACK_DOCUMENTATION.md

 ### 3.1 Network Trust Architecture

-Unlike perimeter-focused attacks (e.g., WAF DoS), this attack exploits the **implicit trust relationship** between internal log forwarders and the centralized SIEM.
+This attack vector demonstrates a critical principle in DMZ security: **perimeter defenses are insufficient when internal trust relationships can be exploited**.
+Unlike ATK-001 (edge firewall testing) or ATK-002 (WAF assessment), this attack leverages the implicit trust relationship between internal log forwarders and the centralized SIEM.
 Firewall rules explicitly permit traffic from trusted endpoints to the security zone, creating an attack vector invisible to perimeter defenses.

+**Prerequisite from Previous Attack Phases:**

+This attack assumes successful completion of ATK-002 (web application compromise), providing shell access to a trusted endpoint within the DMZ.
+The compromised host inherits all network permissions granted to legitimate log forwarders.

 The network trust architecture exploited by this attack vector is depicted in Figure 3.1.
 The diagram segments the infrastructure into three distinct zones based on trust levels: the untrusted Internet, a semi-trusted DMZ containing public-facing services, and a trusted Security Zone hosting the SIEM infrastructure.
 Traditional perimeter defenses (Firewall DENY) effectively block direct external access to the Loki instance on port 3100.
 However, the model highlights a critical allowed path from the DMZ Web Server to the Loki instance, necessary for legitimate log forwarding.
 The attack proceeds by first compromising the host within the semi-trusted zone, subsequently pivoting to utilize this pre-established, trusted network pathway to deliver the malicious payload to the Security Zone, thereby circumventing perimeter access controls.